samir755/technical_test_infra/README.md

 Doing it like a tutorial for begineer :shipit:

-### helpme.sh

-Contain commands line for install a Web server.
-Feel free to use it if you need.

 ## Launch and test
-Once the process is over, you should be able to connect in your VM by SSH in your terminal after build and run.
+Once the process is over, you should be able to connect in your VM by SSH in your terminal.

 Usefull command
 ```bash